Institute

 The Loth group is led by Prof. Sebastian Loth, chair of the Institute for Quantum Microscopy, performs research on atomic-scale magnetism, local dynamics of quantum materials, and atom-by-atom assembly of spin chains.

-In the Takagi group Humboldt professor Prof. Hidenori Takagi and chair of the Institute for Physics of Novel Quantum Materials together with Junior Prof. Andreas Rost (SCES on the Nanoscale) Dr. Takayama (Novel Quantum Materials) and Dr. George Jackeli (Theory of Quantum matter) perform research on spin-orbit coupling and electron correlation, unconventional superconductivity, and exotic phases of electrons.
+In the Takagi group Humboldt professor Prof. Hidenori Takagi and chair of the Institute for Physics of Novel Quantum Materials together with Dr. Takayama (Novel Quantum Materials) and Dr. George Jackeli (Theory of Quantum matter) perform research on spin-orbit coupling and electron correlation, unconventional superconductivity, and exotic phases of electrons.

 The Barz group, led by Prof. Stefanie Barz, focuses on integrated photonic quantum optics, quantum information, and quantum networks.